 Canada's Travel AdvisoryExercise a high degree of caution

-The Canadian Government advises exercising a high degree of caution in Bolivia.
-This is due to the ongoing political and social tensions, as well as the frequent illegal roadblocks throughout the country.
+The Canadian government advises exercising a high degree of caution in Bolivia due to continuing political and social tensions, resulting in frequent roadblocks throughout the country.
 Check the full travel advisory.

 🇦🇺